 (c) Basis of Presentation Government-Wide Statements, Continued

-The fund statements provide information about the District's funds, including fiduciary funds, if applicable.
-Separate statements for each fund category (governmental and fiduciary) are presented, if applicable.
+The fund statements provide information about the District's funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
 All remaining governmental funds are aggregated and reported as non-major funds.